pnimac/urlshortener/README.md

 # URLShortener
-Design a URL Shortener Service Like TinyURL.
+Design a URL Shortener Service in Spring boot with React UI, providing an Redis cache, an Analytics service and scheduled jobs for purging expired entries.

 # Functional Requirements:
 1. Generate a unique short URL for a given long URL.